 The advantages of material jetting are:

-- Offers exceptional print resolution, the highest in commercially available equipment.
+- It offers exceptional print resolution, the highest in commercially available equipment.
 It is ideal for printing intricate models with fine detail and thin sections.

 - Some machines in this class can simultaneously print with two materials in variable proportions from 0–100%.
 This allows for the creation of variable and custom material properties and, to a very limited degree, some color variation options.